spartanui-wow/Libs-AddonTools/code-analysis.md

 ## Executive Summary

 After thorough analysis of the SpartanUI codebase, I've identified the three target systems and their key characteristics for extraction into the LibAT (Libs-AddonTools) project.
+Each system demonstrates distinct UI patterns#### Phase 4: Profile System Redesign

+- Implement dual-pane layout using LibAT window base
+- Design left navigation tree for addon/namespace hierarchy
+- Create multi-addon profile format with namespace awareness
+- Implement "All" option for bulk namespace operations
+- Research and integrate Ace3 database auto-detection

+#### Phase 5: Logger Integration and Final Testing

+- Migrate Logger to use shared UI components while preserving AuctionHouse styling
+- Ensure external addon API compatibility is maintained
+- Integration testing across all three systems
-Each system demonstrates distinct UI patterns and architectural approaches that can be unified under a shared component library.
+- Performance optimization and cleanupural approaches that can be unified under a shared component library.

 ## System Analysis Results